Carriacou and Petite Martinique: Festivals

 There are four major cultural festivals held on Carriacou and one on Petite Martinique.
-Carnival is held in February or early March.
+Carriacou Carnival, called "Kayak Mas", is held during the days leading up to Lent in late February or early March.
 The Carriacou Regatta, held on the first weekend in August, is a racing event for locally built boats.
-In 2015, the Regatta celebrated its 50th anniversary.
+The Regatta began in 1965, making it the longest running regatta in the Caribbean.
 The Parang, on the weekend prior to Christmas, celebrates the island's traditional Christmas music and culture.
-Village Maroons take place year round, and since the turn of the millennium, a new festival of growing popularity has been started – the Carriacou Maroon & String Band Music Festival, held in the last weekend of April of the year.
-On the weekend of Whitsuntide, Petite Martinique holds their annual Whitsuntide Regatta.
+Village Maroons take place year round, and involve villagers partaking in cooking traditional foods and the "Big Drum Dance".
+The Carriacou Maroon & String Band Music Festival is held in the last weekend of April of the year.
+Petite Martinique's Whitsuntide Regatta Festival takes place annually on Whitsuntide weekend, and consists of boat races, performances, and other activities.

 Transport

 Carriacou and Petite Martinique's main transport system includes roads and ferries.
 The people of Carriacou travel mainly by privately run 15 seater buses.
 Rental cars and taxis are also available and boats are commonplace.
 Lauriston Airport, located in Lauriston, Carriacou, is the island's major airport, and a small ferry boat known as the Osprey runs between Carriacou, Grenada, and Petite Martinique.
-The short distances between the Grenadines also enables travel between them by small boats.
+The short distances between the Grenadines also enable travel between them by small boats.